The Royal Ballet performs The Nutcracker

 Francesca Hayward as Clara is a pleasure to watch.
 Recently promoted from the corps, her dancing is delicate and airy and she captures the wide-eyed excitement and wonder of Clara effortlessly.
 Her acting is top-notch too.
-From the moment the Christmas Angel appears before her as a real live being (unbeknownst to the other party guests) it is evident that this Clara will easily share her extraordinary experience with the audience.
+From the moment the Christmas Angel appears before her as a real live being (while the party guests remain totally unaware), it is evident that this Clara will easily share her extraordinary experience with the audience.

 When the party is over, Clara tiptoes downstairs to visit her Nutcracker Doll and the magic begins.
 First the Christmas tree grows.
 This demonstrates some stunning staging (the Royal Ballet have been perfecting this amazing aesthetic alteration for almost 30 years).
 Then, the living room suddenly becomes a battlefield where the Mouse King and his army of mice fight the toy soldiers, led by the Nutcracker.

-Eventually, the Nutcracker slays the Mouse King thanks to the resourcefulness of Clara who – out of compassion – saves the Nutcracker’s life by hitting the Mouse King with her shoe.
-Transformed into his real self, he dances with Clara and they find themselves in the Land of Snow.
+The fight takes it out of the Nutcracker but Clara’s resourcefulness (she throws her shoe at the Mouse King) saves the Nutcracker’s life and allows him to eventually slay the Mouse King.
+Transformed into his real self, the Nutcracker dances with Clara and they find themselves in the Land of Snow.

 Alexander Campbell as Hans Peter / The Nutcracker is a solid partner to Francesca Hayward and an endearing dancer with a very springy jump.
 He joins in the vigorous Russian dance with aplomb in Act Two.